sammyschneider/ProductPlan-Homework/README.md

 ## What we're looking for
 - **Attention to detail**.
 Can you build a near-identical representation of the screenshots we provided above?
 No detail is too small in our assessment.
 - **Appropriate use of frameworks and tools**.
-You don't necessarily have to use the latest and greatest frameworks.
-As long as you use your preferred tools in an appropriate way and are able to describe your reasoning if asked, you're good to go.
+React.js is preferred framework.
+For other tooling, as long as you use your preferred tools in an appropriate way and are able to describe your reasoning if asked, you're good to go.

 ## Bonus Points
 You may choose to make the application responsive.